BenGSt/rasberrypi_for_spinmaster/README.md

     sudo /bin/systemctl enable grafana-server
     sudo /bin/systemctl start grafana-server

-  #grafana should now be available on port 3000
+  #grafana should now be available on port 3000 with username: admin, password: admin.

   #allow embedding by in /etc/grafana/grafana.ini